peterkahumu/airbnb-clone-project/README.md

 ### 5. Payment Processing
 Handles secure transactions for bookings.
 It supports multiple payment methods, ensures reliable payment processing, and enhances user confidence with its seamless integration and ease of use.

+## API Security Overview
+The folowing security measure will be implemented in the project:
+1. Use JWT tokens to authenticate the user.
+Enhances simplified set ups, enhance security and standard compliance.
+2. Use role-based access control for simplified access management, reduced errors, improves security, and enhanced scalability.
+3. Using 2-factor authentication of credit cards and when users want to make payments.
+This will  help reduce fraud cases and enhance secure payments.
+4. Protect routes to prevent unauthorized users from accessing them.

+## CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code.
+They ensure that every code change is automatically validated and delivered efficiently, reducing human error and speeding up delivery cycles.

+For this project, CI/CD pipelines help:

+* Catch bugs early through automated testing.
+* Maintain code quality with linting and formatting checks.
+* Deploy updates quickly and consistently with minimal downtime.
+* Streamline collaboration by automating repetitive tasks.

+### Tools Used

+* **GitHub Actions**: Automates testing, linting, and deployment workflows.
+* **Docker**: Ensures consistent environments across development, testing, and production.
+* **Docker Compose**: Manages multi-container setups for local and staging environments.